aarontonner/water-damage-sc/src/content/location/map-body-water-damage-restoration-anderson-sc-fast-solutions-for-every-situation-n-nanderson-sc-has-beautiful-lakes-and-a-community-but-water-damage-can-happen-to-anyone-here’s-your-guide-to-our-water-damage-restoration-services-in-anderso.md

 ## Water Damage Risks in Anderson Homes

 In Anderson, old homes and heavy rain can create water damage risks.
 The Johnson’s found out when their basement flooded during a big rain storm.
 We did a thorough inspection to identify vulnerabilities and recommend prevention.
-Knowing the risks to your property can help you prevent damage.
+Knowing the risks, including[ climate and weather risks](/blog/the-impact-of-south-carolina's-climate-on-water-damage-risks-and-prevention-strategies/) to your property can help you prevent damage.

 ## Mold Removal and Prevention after Water Damage in Anderson, SC

 After the Smith’s home was damaged by water from a leaky roof they called us right away.
 We provided mold removal services and educated them on the importance of drying the affected areas quickly.
 Our team used state of the art techniques to make sure their home was mold free and safe for their family.

 ## Steps to Mitigate Damage After Water Infiltration in Anderson